 So as a word of warning, this may not be my clearest-headed review, as it was written in the wake of a midnight screening.
 Still, for the weary head this morning, it was worth it.
 To say this is the second best Jurassic Park film almost does it a disservice, given how inconsistent the sequels have been – it would be like calling Hellbound the second best Hellraiser and leaving it at that.
 Three years ago, you’ll recall a franchise everyone thought was extinct got brought back from the dead in the fun, but bloated, effects extravaganza Jurassic World.
 A very different monster from the 1993 original, it traded in the gradual reveals, reflective sci-fi discussion and suspense for high concept action.
 Now its sequel, Fallen Kingdom aims to find a halfway point, mixing fast-paced thrills with a refreshing thoughtfulness and horror.
 Think of it as a franchise hybrid, that shows us the reptilian species we all want to see, whilst reminding us you wouldn’t want to bump into one in a dark mansion.

 Like the poster says, the park is gone and the late John Hammond’s dream is over.
 But it’s not just that – soon the whole darn island will be gone too, buried under a volcanic eruption that threatens to kill the dinosaurs off once again.
 Luckily, fresh from fighting Thanos, Chris Pratt returns as reluctant former raptor-trainer Owen to save those that he can including Blue – the raptor sidekick from Jurassic World.
 Reunited with stick in the mud/ love interest Claire (Howard), who now works to save the dinosaurs she previously exploited for money, he leads a rescue mission to Isla Nublar.
 All your favourites are there – including a triceratops, raptors, brontosauruses and, of course, Rexy.
 So far, no surprises.
-Then around a third of the way in, as anyone who’s seen the trailer knows, the volcano goes off.
-But in case anyone thinks Fallen Kingdom has shot its wad too quickly, the Lost World resembling first act soon evolves into a smaller-scale horror set in a country estate.
-You see, it turns out the slick so-and-so (Spall) who hired our rescuers maybe wasn’t trying to save them out of the goodness of their hearts as much their wallets.
-In a strand that expands on a poor subplot in the last movie, they want to sell the dinos for million apiece, so they may be weaponised or upgraded by the highest bidders.
+Then around a third of the way in, as anyone who’s seen the trailer knows, they fleas as the volcano goes off.
+But in case anyone thinks Fallen Kingdom has shot its wad too quickly, in an example of premature evacuation, the Lost World resembling first act evolves into a smaller-scale horror set in a country estate.
+You see, it turns out the slick so-and-so (Spall) who hired our rescuers maybe wasn’t trying to save them out of the goodness of his heart as much as his wallets.
+In a strand that expands on a poor subplot in the last movie, they want to sell the dinos for a million apiece, so they may be weaponised or upgraded by the highest bidders.
 Enter the Indoraptor: an incredibly clever, incredibly dangerous killing machine.
 And before you say Indominus rex, trust me – it’s one nasty bastard.